Baggage: Only Good For Vacation, Part 2 of 3

 Solvang is where people in L.A. go to get away, is what I'm told.
 Now that I've been, I understand why.

 I arrived at the outskirts of Solvang late.
-There aren't a lot of street lights.
-Plus, it was misting rain, so I couldn't see the town ahead.
-I had to trust my GPS.
+There aren't a lot of street lights and it was misting rain, so I couldn't see the town ahead.

 All dark a minute before, the road opened up to quaint buildings adorned with white twinkling lights and empty streets softly illuminated by lanterns.
 It's the kind of thing you see in movies about magical villages.
 After a stressful night-drive around mountains, I couldn't imagine a better place for me to tuck in for the night.